koenrane/KR-new-site/content/transcript-you-should-read-hpmor.md

 Second, in 2016, I was enthusiastic, optimistic, and hard-working.
 I was willing to swim against social convention.
 I was also foolish.

 By “foolish”, I don’t quite mean “I did pointless things.”
-I mean: “My cognitive algorithm was not very good, and _so_ I did pointless things.”
+I mean: “My cognitive algorithm was not good, and _so_ I did pointless things.”
 By analogy, suppose it’s 2026, and you’re doing research with the assistance of a machine learning model.
 Given a hypothesis, the model goes off and finds evidence.
 But suppose that the model _anchors_ on the first evidence it finds: Some study supports the idea, and then the model selectively looks for _more evidence for its existing beliefs_!
 Wouldn’t this just be _so annoying and stupid_?

 In some parts of your life, you are like this.
 Yes, _you_.
 Our brains regularly make embarrassing, biased mistakes.
 For example, I stayed in a relationship for a year too long because I was not honest with myself about how I felt.